Pref-GUIDE: Continual Policy Learning from Real-Time Human Feedback via Preference-Based Learning

 \section{Conclusion}

 We introduced \projectname, a method that converts real-time scalar human feedback into preference-based data to train reward models for continual policy learning. \projectname \texttt{Individual} mitigates temporal inconsistency by transforming continuous feedback labels into moving-window sampled preference labels. \projectname \texttt{Voting} enhances robustness by aggregating reward models across individuals into a consensus-driven signal.
 Across three visual RL environments, \projectname \texttt{Individual} outperforms regression-based baselines such as GUIDE when feedback is of high quality, and \projectname \texttt{Voting} maintains strong performance even under noisy conditions, surpassing both GUIDE and expert-designed dense rewards.
 Together, these results highlight the scalability and stability of structured preference learning from real-time human input.
-Some future directions can take \projectname to study the incorporation of richer multimodal human feedback and adapting it to broader domains such as robotics and multi-agent settings.